hasithperera/RocksatX-WVU/Docs/General/Wallops Testing Plan.md

 	- Send PWM to all three antenna to deploy
 		- PWM signals will be sent for remainder of deployment time
 		- As the PWMs are deployed write to a file every half second how long the PWM signals have been sent
-			- every 0.5 sec write the read deployment time +0.5 until deployment time >= 18 sec
+			- every 0.5 sec increment deployment time by +0.5 sec and write the new deployment time to the startup file
-		-
+		- When Deployment has finished write to the startup file the deployment time
+	- Enter into Loop Code after deployment has finished
+		- Set LED 2 as high after deployment is finished
-- Loop Code
+- Loop Code (if no transmit)
+	- Begin LP Sweep
+	- Listen On Antenna
+	- Transmit On Antenna
-	-
+- Loop Code (if transmit)

 ## Deployment +
 - [ ] Observe full Individual Antenna Extension and Retraction to ~18"